 His first year at Barcelona academy was full of struggle, because of transfer conflicts between Newell’s and Barcelona, he was only permitted to play in friendlies league.

 It’s not until a year later in February 2002 he could enroll in the Royal Spanish Football Federation.

-His notable football career also recognize among national team.
-He played for Argentina in 2005 FIFA World Youth Championship and scored six goals in the game.
+His notable football career also recognized among national team.
+He played for Argentina in the 2005 FIFA World Youth Championship and scored six goals in the game.

 He makes his debut for Argentina’s senior team in 2006 and became the youngest Argentine to play in the FIFA World Cup.

 Read also: Neymar Junior – Biography, Age, Trivia, Family & Life Story

 - Also Known As: –

 - Zodiac Sign: Cancer

 - Education: –

 - Hobbies: Listening to Music, Playing Video Games